 There are also several important things that the Next of Kin must do in conjunction with the Embassy or the Consulate.
 We stand ready to assist you with any of these steps at any point.

-Any death of a U.S. citizen should be reported immediately to the police (Local Phone 102) and to the Embassy or Consulate.
-During working hours call the American Citizen Services Unit.
+- The death of any U.S. citizen should be reported immediately to local law enforcement authorities and to the U.S. Embassy or Consulate using the contact numbers below: